DFXswiss/services/README.md

 #### Query Parameters

 There are parameters to preselect all or a part of the required information.
-To select an asset, either the name of the asset (e.g. `BTC`, caution when using multi-chain accounts), the unique name (e.g. `Ethereum/ETH`) or the DFX asset ID (get from [asset endpoint](https://api.dfx.swiss/swagger#/Asset/AssetController_getAllAsset)) can be used.
+To select an asset, either the name of the asset (e.g. `BTC`, caution when using multi-chain accounts - not recommended), the unique name (e.g. `Ethereum/ETH`) or the DFX asset ID (get from [asset endpoint](https://api.dfx.swiss/swagger#/Asset/AssetController_getAllAsset)) can be used.
 To select a currency, either the name (e.g. `USD`) or the DFX fiat ID (get from [fiat endpoint](https://api.dfx.swiss/swagger#/Fiat/FiatController_getAllFiat)) can be used.

 - Redirect URI (`redirect-uri`): URI to redirect the user to after cancel or completion (see [closing](#closing))
 - Blockchain (`blockchain`): filter for the asset selection (useful if the user has a multi-chain address)